Hoh Rainforest

 Ancient Groves Nature Trail

-Travelers on the way to Sol Duc Falls trailhead can explore a flat 0.4 miles round-trip trail right off the road that weaves through an awesomely verdant and mossy forest.
-The trees in the Ancient Groves Nature Trail aren’t particularly large or wide but they exist in a very scenic setting.
-Like most old-growth forests, the area is best visited during the winter or early spring when the floor explodes with green.
+Travelers on the way to the Sol Duc Falls trailhead can explore a flat 0.4-mile round-trip trail right off the road that weaves through an awesomely verdant and mossy forest.
+The trees on the Ancient Groves Nature Trail aren’t particularly large or wide, but they exist in a very scenic setting.
+Like most old-growth forests, the area is best visited during the winter or early spring, when the forest floor explodes with green.
 During these rainy months, the precipitation collects in dark pools between the trees and forms photogenic swampy conditions.

 IMG_27112.jpg